Using Uber In Mexico (How To, Cost, and Safety)

 Hailing an Uber in Mexico is just as easy as anywhere else.
 One thing I will mention, however, is that many of the people who drive for Uber in Mexico may know zero, or very little English.

-This shouldn’t discourage you from taking an Uber though considering all the communication such as; your location, where you are heading, and the payment itself, all occur on the Uber app.
+Don’t let this discourage you though!
+Your location, where you are heading, and the payment itself, all occur on the Uber app, so there’s no need to have a full-fledged conversation.

 How to Tip Your Uber Driver in Mexico